NMSU-CS-CS371/admissions-ethics-programming-assignment-crispy-dot/README.md

 GPA
 If the student has a 2.0 or higher that would be enough for this college, there may have been external factors that contributed to this grade that the student couldn't control

-Blind model
+### Blind Model

-No changes were as this model will be most appropriate for colleges of a higher prestige and for students who are more acdemically inclind.
+No changes were as this model will be most appropriate for colleges of a higher prestige and for students who are more acdemically inclined.

+### Discussion & Reflection

+● What variables did you include, and why?

+● Did you exclude any sensitive features?
+Why or why not?

+● Should “legacy” still carry a positive weight?

+● What other features (e.g., proximity, essay strength, disability) might you add or adjust?

+#### Feature Selection & Design

+#### Fairness & Outcomes

+#### Transparency & Accountability

+#### Broader Implications

 ---